About STFM and Family Medicine Education

 1990

-Curricular Guidelines for a Third-Year Family Medicine Clerkship were developed and distributed to the deans of all US medical schools.
+Curricular guidelines for a 3rd-year family medicine clerkship were developed and distributed to the deans of all US medical schools.
 Kent Sheets was chair of the group.

 April 17, 1990

-The organizational meeting of the Academic Family Medicine Organizations (AFMO) was held in Chicago with representatives from STFM: Alan David (chair); and Roger Sherwood.
+The organizational meeting of the Academic Family Medicine Organizations (AFMO) was held in Chicago.
+STFM's representatives were Alan David (chair) and Roger Sherwood.

 1991–2005